3D Rendering Creation in Manchester, Concord and Portsmouth

 PHB Architects PLLC captures the ideas of residential or commercial builders and creates a perfect replica that can be used for construction and renovation plans.

-The 3D process can be used to achieve a realistic model of the interior and exterior designs for office buildings, apartments, shopping malls, hotels, restaurants and many other commercial spaces in Concord prior to construction.
+The 3D process can be used to achieve a realistic model of the interior and exterior designs for office buildings, apartments, shopping malls, hotels, restaurants and many other commercial spaces in Portsmouth prior to construction.

 A scaled 3D model of the interior of your project allows you to evaluate and choose various lighting styles, colors and furnishings in advance.

 By using photographs of your project site, we create perfectly scaled 3D renderings that help us determine the layout and location of any proposed structures and buildings.
-This allows us is to make changes before construction plans are finalized for a Concord building project.
+This allows us is to make changes before construction plans are finalized for a Portsmouth building project.

 Are 3D rendering and 3D modelling the same thing?